GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 "How to make an alluvial diagram", by RAWGraphs Team.
 Licensed under CC BY-NC-SA4.0.
 Accessed: February 12, 2020, from [https://rawgraphs.io/learning/how-to-make-an- alluvial-diagram/](https://rawgraphs.io/learning/how-to-make-an-alluvial-diagram/)

+### Activity 2: time series data visualisation

+**About the data**

+The sample dataset in this tutorial features Brisbane’s daily maximum temperatures in 2019, and is from the Australian Bureau of Meteorology’s (BOM) Climate Data series: [http://www.bom.gov.au/climate/data/](http://www.bom.gov.au/climate/data/).

+You can choose a range of years from BOM data, in this instance one full year has been used.
+BOM has excellent visualisation tools for use on its website including here which shows the range of daily maximum temperatures quite clearly.

+In this activity you will visualise the most prevalent maximum daily temperatures across 2019, using the `Contour plot` in RAWGraphs.

+{% capture text %}
+- Go to Griffith’s Research Data Storage Service link [here](https://research-storage.griffith.edu.au/owncloud/index.php/s/OFbexAoD0u1dIFH)
+- Download the sample dataset `2019_BOM_Brisbane_MaxTempData_V2.csv`
+- `Save` file
+- Go to [https://rawgraphs.io/](https://rawgraphs.io/) and click `use it now`
+- Select `Upload` > `Browse` > go to `Downloads` folder > click on dataset `2019_BOM_Brisbane_MaxTempData_V2.csv`> `Open`
+- Preview the data to ensure 365 rows have been parsed.{% endcapture %} {% include card.md header="Step 1: upload the data" text=text %}

+{% capture text %}
+A Contour plot shows the estimated density of point clouds, which is especially useful to avoid overplotting in large datasets.
+- Click on `Contour plot` box
+- Scroll down to `Step 3`
+{% endcapture %} {% include card.md header="Step 2: choose a Contour plot" text=text %}

+{% capture text %}
+The variables are listed in the green boxes.
+Let’s create a chart to show if there are particular dates with a large proportion of maximum temperatures throughout the year 2019.
+- Drag and drop `Date` variable to `X Axis` box
+- Drag and drop `Max Temp` to `Y Axis` box
+{% endcapture %} {% include card.md header="Step 3: Map the variables to the chart" text=text %}

+{% capture text %}
+Make changes to:

+Artboard:
+- `Width`:  940 px (pixels)
+- `Height`: 483 px

+Chart:
+- `Show dots`: Yes

+Colours: to change to greyscale
+- `Color scale`: Sequential
+- `Start colour`: click on `# Hex value` and paste `#E4E7EC` into the Hex Box or
+- Click inside the `palette box` for an appropriate light grey shade, then click out of box
+- `End colour`: click on `# Hex value` and paste `#181919` into the Hex Box or
+- Click inside the `palette box` for an appropriate dark grey shade, then click out of box

+Labels:
+- No need to show labels, but you can play with this to see the difference.

+It is now quite easy to see the maximum temperatures which were most prevalent at different times of the year, with some darker clusters in mid-January to early February, and from mid-April to early May.
+You can turn off the data points and just see the clusters, however it then doesn’t show the individual temperatures.
+{% endcapture %} {% include card.md header="Step 4: Customise the chart" text=text %}

+{% capture text %}
+- Name the chart according to a file name convention required by the publisher or your data management protocols.
+- Change the file type according to publisher requirements, `.jpg` will provide the highest quality file from this tool.
+- Select download

+To make further changes to the chart, use a image editor tool such as those demonstrated in [Create a publication quality image](https://griffithunilibrary.github.io/data-vis-basics/content/4-convert.html) activities.
+{% endcapture %} {% include card.md header="Step 5.
+Export" text=text %}

 -----

 <p align="center">